Skip to main content

 Solicitor

-Upon being admitted to the legal profession, you can work as a solicitor in a law firm, government organisation or community legal centre.
+Upon being admitted to legal practice, you can work as a solicitor in a law firm, government organisation or a community legal centre.
 You can choose to specialise in a particular area of practice or be a generalist.

 Working as a diplomat